hae-sung-oh/hae-sung-oh.github.io/projects.md

 ### Autonomous Drone, Feb 2021 ~ Jun 2021
 ![Video](/assets\video\autodrone.gif)
 * _Advisor: Suhee Han_
-* Drone that drives autonomously with avoiding obstacle and terrain and comes back safely using ultra sonic sensors
+– Drone that drives autonomously with avoiding obstacle and terrain and comes back safely using ultra sonic sensors – Targets to explore an extreme environment based on a rule-based approach which are dependent on obstacle conditions
 * [PDF(to do)]()

 <br/>